-As a general rule of thumb, mature plants that are perennial and have numerous, thick leaves and thick or deep roots survive frost better than other plants.
+As a general rule of thumb, mature plants that are perennial and have numerous thick leaves and thick or deep roots survive frost better than other plants.
 However, most mature plants can survive frosts if they’re properly prepared.

 If you have young plants or plants that don’t tolerate the cold, then yes, they should be protected from frost.
-Plants that tolerate cold technically don’t need protection, but they may benefit from it anyways.
+Plants that tolerate cold technically don’t need protection, but they may benefit from it anyway.
 Protecting your plants from frost helps them survive the winter, which means less replanting in the spring.

 In general, plants that are not cold-resistant start to become damaged when temperatures dip below freezing.
-Leaves contain a lot of water, which can freeze, essentially causing frostbite.
+Leaves contain a lot of water that can freeze, essentially causing frostbite.
 However, the younger your plant is, the sooner it starts to experience cold-related problems.
-Seedlings that have recently sprouted, for example, need temperatures that are above 50 F. This is especially true of seedlings that began inside.
-However, if your seedlings were started indoors, you can increase your seedling’s resistance to the elements by hardening them.
+Seedlings that have recently sprouted, for example, need temperatures that are above 50 degrees Fahrenheit.
+This is especially true of seedlings that began inside.

+If you started your seedlings indoors, you can increase your seedlings’ resistance to the elements by hardening them.
 Hardening is the process of exposing your seedlings to the outdoors a little at a time.
 Set them in the shade for a few hours each day and move them slowly from the shade to the sun.
-Gradually increase the amount of time they’re outside, and, on warm nights, you can even leave them outside overnight.
+Gradually increase the amount of time they’re outside; on warm nights, you can even leave them outside overnight.
 This is most effective in early spring, but it can be done anytime.
 Hardening your seedlings gives them a better chance of surviving outdoors, so if you need to plant seedlings in the fall, hardening is essential.

-During the day, uncover your garden so your plants can get some sun, and you can water them.
+During the day, uncover your garden so your plants can get some sun and you can water them.
 Water your plants on warm, sunny days if you can.
 This reduces the risk of the water becoming too cold and damaging the plant or even freezing.

 - These are the 21 best plants for cold-weather climates